Sue9104/web-manual/getting-started/roles.md

 <span id='system-roles'></span>

-There are two roles in Trantrace: root (administrator) and general user.
+There are two roles in Trantrace: administrator and general user.

 <table>
   <tr>